vishalbelsare/serenity/docs/internals.rst

 will be replaced by sqlalchemy in the 0.10.x release, plus a helper script for backfilling reference data from different exchanges.
 This needs a lot of work.

-:py:mod:`serenity.equity` contains a complete batch pipeline and object model for the `Sharadar <http://sharadar.com>`_ equity research database on `Quandl <http://quandl.com>`_.
-If you are interested in equity trading this is a good place to start.

 :py:mod:`serenity.exchange` contains utilities for integrating with different exchanges.
 Right now only `Phemex <http://phemex.com/>`_ has code here.